-By and large, dentists tend to be amazingly truthful about their ability (or inability) to give local painlessly.
-But if you want to know without having to go in there and ask, the best way of finding a dentist who gives comfortable injections is by asking other people for recommendations.
-It’s a good idea to ask your potential dentist outright if s/he can give painless injections, and if they use numbing gel.
+By and large (though there are always exceptions to every rule), dentists tend to be amazingly truthful about their ability (or inability) to make dental injections comfortable.
+It’s a good idea to ask your potential dentist outright if the injections will hurt, and if they use numbing gel.

 “For people like me who truly loathe any type of shot, perhaps a good idea would be to do a test run.
 Have the dentist or hygienist liberally apply the gel, so you can “feel” that it works.
 If I had known such a thing existed a couple years ago, I firstly would have had my filling taken care of pronto but it would have drastically helped ease the moment come time for the shot, to have had the prior positive experience.”

 Find out all about it on our page about topical anaesthesia!

 Many people on our forum have commented that they found the Wand hugely helpful in getting over their needle phobia.
 The Wand virtually guarantees painless injections, because the speed of injection is controlled by a computer.
 And the few injections which could potentially be uncomfortable, even in skilled hands, are possible to do quite comfortably using the Wand.

 In addition, it looks nothing like a syringe!
 So if the sight of a needle or a syringe is a major turn-off for you, this may be your ticket… find out more on our page about The Wand!